j-barnak/j-barnak.github.io/Wiki/Topics/Computer-Security/Executable-Stack.md

 The undefined behavior is interesting, but far more so, is the second part of `print` where we invoke user supplied input as if it were a function.
 Before we explore that, it's necessary to understand how `call` works.

 There are actually two type of `call` instructions -- near and far.
-For the vast majority of modern processes, you will encounter the `near` call.
-In a `near call` *TODO: Explain Near Call*

-*TODO: Discuss the multiple type of calls -- near call and far call*
+Near calls transfer control to procedures with the code segment (i.e., `.text segment`), and far calls transfer control to procedures in different segments.

+When executing a near call, the processor does the following:

+1. Push the instruction pointer (`rip`) onto the stack
+2. Loads the address of the called procedure into the instruction pointer
+3. Continue execution

+While discussing `call`s, I think it is worthwhile to explain the mechanisms of the return instruction `ret`

+When executing a `ret` instruction:

+1. Pop the top of the stack into into `rip`
+2. If `ret` has an `N` operand, incremenent the stack by `N` bytes to release the pushed parameters from the stack
+3. Resume execution of the stack of the calling procedure